TURNING SPACES INTO PLACES

 Funding for the CitySpot and mural was provided by JPMorganChase, Doug Owen, JLL, and LDP.

-The CitySpot site at 5th and Jefferson takes advantage of an oversized and under-programmed sidewalk and green space, now housing patio furniture, umbrellas, and flowerpots on freshly painted pavement and crosswalks that enhance connectivity and vibrancy.
+The CitySpot site at Fifth and Jefferson streets takes advantage of an oversized and under-programmed sidewalk and green space, now housing patio furniture, umbrellas, and flowerpots on freshly painted pavement and crosswalks that enhance connectivity and vibrancy.

 The 5th and Jefferson site was made possible through donations from Chase Bank; JLL; Boel, Stopher & Graves; Messer Construction; Gresham Smith; LDG Development; 500W; and E-Z Construction.